 Private lessons are available Tuesday morning, Thursday morning, and Thursday afternoon with our club coaches.
 They can be used in conjunction with any of our development programs pending coach approval.
 It is up to the parent to contact a club coach to arrange for private lessons before attending the session.
 Fees vary for these lessons.
 Semi-privates are also available.

 Synchronized skating, or “synchro” is a specialized discipline of skating involving groups of eight or more skaters performing various group formations and maneuvers.
 The objective is for the team to perform as one unit executing circles, blocks, lines, wheels and intersections in unison to the music, while demonstrating quality edges, power and flow.

 Skaters must be working on level 5 of the CanSkate program to participate in this program.

 The Aldergrove Skating Club is proud to have synchro teams of all levels, abilities and age groups.
-We currently have Beginner, Elementary, Juvenile, Pre-Novice, Adult 2 and Adult 3.
+Levels include: Beginner, Elementary, Juvenile, Novice, Adult 2 and Adult 3.
 There are specific age and skill requirements for each of these levels and each year the team categories may change depending on the ages/skill level of the skaters wishing to participate.
-ASC welcomes new and returning skaters at the beginning of each season (September).
-If you would like to try synchronized skating with our club, please contact Mrs. Laferriere at firstname.lastname@example.org and/or attend an event below:
+AFSC welcomes new and returning skaters at the beginning of each Fall/Winter season (September) to try out for a team or participate in an "Try-It" session.
+If you would like to try synchronized skating with our club, please contact us at firstname.lastname@example.org for more information.

-The competitve synchro season ends in early spring but ASC runs a synchro skills class April–June and invites all to attend, drop-ins welcome.
+The competitve synchro season ends in early spring but AFSC runs a synchro skills class April–June and invites all to attend, drop-ins welcome.
 It's a great way to try the sport if you are new or to develop new skills if you are wanting to improve.
-Everyone welcome!
-Stay tuned for more information on this in early March, 2019.
+The Spring Synchro Skills class is announced in the Spring Skating Schedule each year.